rmera/gomd/README.md

 This program makes extensive use of the goChem Computational Chemistry library.
 If you use this program, we kindly ask you to support it by to citing the library as:

 M. Dominguez, V.A.
 Jimenez, G. Savasci, R. Araya-Osorio, J. Pesonen and R. Mera-Adasme,  "goChem, a library for computational chemistry", http://www.gochem.org.

 The gonum library (http://www.gonum.org/) is also much used (and appreciated).

-goMD is a program that can calculate  different parameters for each frame of a trajectory, printing the results to the standard output, to be plot against the frame number.
+goMD is a program that calculates  different parameters for each frame of a trajectory, printing the results to the standard output, to be plot against the frame number.
+It assumes very little about the structure, so both atomistic and coarse-grained (tested with Martini 3) are supported.

 Plotting scripts are also included.

 ## Binary install